CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Overview.md

 ## Hands-on Lab Scenario

-Contoso Insurance is preparing to launch a new online insurance portal that has been developed by their in-house development team.
+Contoso Insurance is preparing to launch a new online insurance portal that has been developed by its in-house development team.
 In order to ensure a smooth and successful launch, the portal will undergo testing by both internal and beta users.
-To facilitate this testing process, Contoso has chosen to utilize Azure as their cloud platform.
+To facilitate this testing process, Contoso has chosen to utilize Azure as its cloud platform.
 Azure offers a wide range of Infrastructure as a Service (IaaS) capabilities, including computing, networking, storage, and security features.
 These features make Azure an ideal choice for businesses operating in the insurance industry.

-In addition to testing the new portal, Contoso also has plans to modernize their operations by migrating their existing on-premises infrastructure to the Azure cloud.
+In addition to testing the new portal, Contoso also has plans to modernize its operations by migrating its existing on-premises infrastructure to the Azure cloud.
 This migration will not only improve scalability but also enhance the overall security of their systems.
 To achieve this, Contoso will provision a comprehensive Azure Network Topology, which will include both a Platform and Application Landing Zone.
 Furthermore, they will establish hybrid connectivity between their on-premises data center and the Azure cloud.

 Contoso is seeking assistance in configuring and deploying their insurance application on Azure, following the desired end-state architecture.
 This process will be carried out in phases, with the infrastructure of Azure resources for the Contoso Insurance Application being carefully aligned with the end-state architecture.
 Throughout the development and testing stages, progress will be closely monitored to ensure a successful outcome.